Back to Insights INSIGHTS

 Process 200 invoices/monthCannot do this end-to-end✓ Custom — built once, runs automatically

-Draft a client proposal✓ Off-the-shelf — good for general draftingPossible, but unnecessary
+Draft a client proposal✓ Off-the-shelf — Claude-by-default in Word is genuinely strong herePossible, but unnecessary

 Answer customer queries from your knowledge basePossible, but inconsistent✓ Custom — reliable, on-brand, auditable